Fiat S.p.A.: History

-Giovanni Agnelli, with several investors, founded the Fabbrica Italiana Automobili Torino (F.I.A.T.) società per azioni (S.p.a.), Italian Automobile Factory of Turin, in 1899.
+Giovanni Agnelli, with several investors, founded the Fabbrica Italiana Automobili Torino (Italian Automobile Factory of Turin; FIAT) in 1899.
 Its acronymous name was changed to upper- and lower-case Fiat in 1906.
 Agnelli led the company until his death in 1945, while Vittorio Valletta administered the firm's daily activities.
 Its first car, the 3 ½ CV, of which only 24 copies were built, all bodied by Alessio of Turin, strongly resembled contemporary Benz, and had a 697 cc boxer twin engine.
 In 1903, Fiat produced its first truck.
 In 1908, the first Fiat was exported to the US.
 That same year, the first Fiat aircraft engine was produced.
 Also around the same time, Fiat taxis became popular in Europe.

 By 1910 Fiat was the largest automotive company in Italy – a position it has retained since.
-That same year, a new plant was built in Poughkeepsie, NY, by the newly founded American F.I.A.T.
-Automobile Company.
+That same year, a new plant was built in Poughkeepsie, NY, by the newly founded American FIAT Automobile Company.
 Owning a Fiat at that time was a sign of distinction.
 The cost of a Fiat in the US was initially $4,000 and rose up to $6,400 in 1918, compared to $825 for a Ford Model T in 1908, and $525 in 1918, respectively.
 During World War I, Fiat had to devote all of its factories to supplying the Allies with aircraft, engines, machine guns, trucks, and ambulances.
 Upon the entry of the US into the war in 1917, the factory was shut down as US regulations became too burdensome.
 After the war, Fiat introduced its first tractor, the 702.
 By the early 1920s, Fiat had a market share in Italy of 80%.